Interview:

 Hybrid working is changing the way we communicate.
 What role do digital tools play?

 A clear communication strategy is essential.
-Regular virtual meetings, chats and collaboration tools keep the flow of information going.
+Regular virtual meetings, chats and collaboration tools maintain the flow of information.
 Digital platforms enable collaboration across locations and time zones.
 Cloud solutions are indispensable for keeping data accessible.
 Tools such as Microsoft Planner, Trello or Jira are suitable for project management; backlogs help with prioritisation.

 What trends are shaping the future of the world of work?

 Hybrid models are becoming the norm.
-Physical presence must therefore offer clear added value – for example, through interactive, forward-looking meetings rather than mere status updates.
+In-person meetings must therefore offer clear added value – for example, through interactive, forward-looking meetings rather than mere status updates.
 Other trends include:

-Responsible leadership: Sustainability, mental health and social responsibility are gaining in importance.
+Responsible leadership: sustainability, mental health and social responsibility are becoming increasingly important.

 Diversity & inclusion: Different perspectives boost innovation.

-Agile workspaces: Flexible, ergonomic workspaces promote focused and collaborative working.
+Agile workspaces: Flexible, ergonomic workspaces promote focused and collaborative work.

-Rural co-working spaces: Modern working environments are increasingly emerging outside cities too.
+Rural co-working spaces: Modern working environments are increasingly emerging outside city centres.

 What advice would you give to companies launching a new team in a hybrid working environment?

 Trust is key.
-Offline contact has been shown to foster emotional trust – which is why face-to-face meetings are ideal when launching a project or a new team.
+Offline interactions have been shown to foster emotional trust – which is why face-to-face meetings are ideal when launching a project or a new team.
 As things progress, clear guidelines are needed, but so is flexibility: managers must be able to support teams effectively both online and offline.

 Ultimately, there is no one-size-fits-all solution.
 New Work is a learning process.
-The important thing is to start boldly, gain experience and develop together.
+The important thing is to start with courage, gain experience and develop together.

 Christina Heinickel